msabramo/kallithea/docs/api/api.rst

 get_user
 --------

-Gets an user by username or user_id, Returns empty result if user is not found.
+Get a user by username or userid.
+The result is empty if user can't be found.
-If userid param is skipped it is set to id of user who is calling this method.
+If userid param is skipped, it is set to id of user who is calling this method.
-This command can be executed only using api_key belonging to user with admin rights, or regular users that cannot specify different userid than theirs
+Any userid can be specified when the command is executed using the api_key of a user with admin rights.
+Regular users can only speicy their own userid.

 INPUT::